vin-ni/hover-on-touch/README.md

 // Destroy the plugin and remove all event listeners: hoverontouch.destroy();

-// ReInit the plugin to parse new Links if they are added dynamically or new content is pushed to the pase (for example pagination) hoverontouch.reInitHoverOnTouch();
+// ReInit the plugin to parse new Links if they are added dynamically or new content is pushed to the page (for example pagination) hoverontouch.reInitHoverOnTouch();
 ```